Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Proof of the Theorem

 \end{proof}

-Lemma 3.1 is a general stability criterion in which we do not require the vortex patch to be concentrated.
-But the conditions $(C1)-(C3)$ are not easy to verify in general.
-In the next lemma we verify $(C1)$ and $(C2)$ for the steady vortex patch in Theorem $\ref{10000}$ by using the asymptotic estimates in \cite{CGPY}.
+Lemma 3.1 is a general stability criterion which does not require the vortex patch to be concentrated.
+However, $(C1)-(C3)$ are not easy to be verified in general.
+To continue, we need the following result from \cite{CGPY}.